Zixuan (Jason) Jiang was a basketball loving teen in China when he decided to plan his future career around his favorite sport.

 UW-Eau Claire, of course.

-“Since high school, I’ve decided to devote my career to do something related to basketball,” says Jiang, now a senior at UW-Eau Claire.
+“Since high school, I’ve decided to devote my career to do something related to basketball,” says Jiang, who is graduating in May with a degree in kinesiology-sports management.
 “I was looking for a major where I can learn how to teach basketball.
 When I was applying for college, one of my mom’s close friends was working at UW-Madison and suggested I come to Eau Claire because UW-Eau Claire has a kinesiology major, which is a perfect major to achieve my goal.”

 He mostly followed her advice, applying to UW-Eau Claire and another university in Arizona.